-If you have family members with autism, you may wonder if it’s possible to get life insurance on them.
+If you have family members with autism or have a type of autism spectrum disorder, you may wonder if it’s possible to get life insurance on them.

 I am here to say it is possible, and we have helped many people with autism obtain life insurance.
 Children and adults alike.

 - The Underwriting Process For People With Autism